HideOnShroud/kaggle-intermediate-ml/README.md

 - The concept of cross-validation
 - Implementing cross-validation to evaluate model performance

+## XGBoost

+**File**: `exercise-xgboost.ipynb`

+XGBoost is a powerful modeling technique for structured data.
+In this exercise, you will:
+- Understand the basics of XGBoost
+- Train and evaluate an XGBoost model

+## Data Leakage

+**File**: `exercise-data-leakage.ipynb`

+Data leakage can subtly ruin your models.
+This notebook covers:
+- Identifying data leakage
+- Strategies to prevent and fix data leakage

 ## Contributing

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.
 Contributions are welcome!